surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 ## Horizontal Bar

 Horizontal Bar charts are used to compare data across different categories.
-You can build a bar chart by placing a dimension on the Column area and a measure on the Columns area.
+You can build a bar chart by placing a dimension on the Column area and a measure on row.

- **2.** Choose Chart Type **Horizontal Bar ** from the drop down list to compare the data in Horizontal Bar chart.
+ **2.** Choose Chart type **Horizontal Bar** from the drop down list to compare the data in Horizontal Bar chart.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/1a322f67a5166b6fe77c00678ff264b7ac59252d/images/New_version5/UD_Visualization_Types&Settings_Image2.png)